|

 that did not conform to what was originally proposed by the countries

 that promoted the negotiation of the Treaty, as well as the ECLAC.
+In the second case, the "Pact of Uruguaiana" was the expression

 of the convergence between Argentina and Brazil, that is, two key protagonists